Lake Toba Transportation Guide

-If you travel from outside North Sumatra, book a flight to Sisingamangaraja XII International Airport (airport code: DTB) at Siborongborong, North Tapanuli.
+Alternatively, you can book a domestic flight to Sisingamangaraja XII International Airport (airport code: DTB) at Siborongborong, North Tapanuli.
 Siborongborong is a small town just 25 minutes away from the lake’s shore.
 DTB has become an international airport since October 28, 2017.
 But, international flights on this airport are currently suspended due to the lack of traffic.
 The last international flight was from Singapore.

 Lake Toba is a rural area.
 As such, you will need to deal with commuting carefully.
 Unlike in other places where you can call the cab or hop on the bus upon arrival, you don’t have such luxury there.
 There is a public shuttle service between DTB and the Onan Baru Pangururan bus terminal on Samosir that runs a few times daily.
 But that’s about it.
 Rental cars are therefore the most attractive solution.
 You can order one at the desk for car rental on arrival if the providers have vehicles in stock.
 But there is the risk of not getting to where you want to be on time.
 Order in advance here.

 Prepare for a harsh ride when transferring from KNO to your destinations or getting around the lake because some parts of the road are not smooth (most areas are in fair conditions).
-A new toll road from Medan to Tebingtinggi (covering a third of the path between Medan and Parapat.
+A toll road from Medan to Tebingtinggi covers a third of the path between Medan and Parapat.
 There is ongoing construction of adititional toll road covering another one-third.
 So, most of the ride uses regular road at the moment.
-In contrast, the ride from DTB to Lake Toba is short and fun.
+In contrast, the journey from DTB to Lake Toba is short and fun.

-International flights to and from DTB at Siborongborong are soon to be available via Singapore.
+International direct flights to and from DTB at Siborongborong used to be available via Singapore.
 Garuda Indonesia currently serves the Singapore-Siborongborong route via Jakarta and Medan (1 transit).
 You shall be able to book the flight to Siborongborong from anywhere in the world.